Fall apart tender pork chops covered with gravy. It makes your mouth water. All in an easy slow cooker recipe.

 A nice medium 4.
 This is an easy cook that will be hard not to like.

 Notes: I always use thick slices of pork loin for my “pork chops”.
-It is easy to remove the fat and make them reasonably health.
+It is easy to remove the fat and make them reasonably healthy.

 Of course easy to double or triple in a larger slow cooker.

 Start a couple of 1-inch pork chops.
 I’m using trimmed slices of pork loin.
 Salt and pepper to taste.

-Heat 1 t oil over medium high heat.
+Heat one t oil over medium-high heat.
 When hot, add the chops and brown each side for 3-4 minutes to get the color you like and add some taste.

 While pork is browning, slice one medium onion and one green pepper.
-Also crush 2 cloves of garlic.
+Also, crush two cloves of garlic.

 Add half the veggies and garlic to the bottom of a small crock pot.
 I used a 3 1/2 quart.
 Add the pork on top, add the remaining of the veggies and garlic.
 Add 1 cup of chicken broth and 1/2 t Worcestershire sauce.

 Cook on high for 2 1/2 to 3 hours or double that on low.

-For gravy, mix 4 tablespoons of corn starch or twice as much flour in 1 cup of cold water.
-Move the chops to a plate and pour the liquid in a pan over medium high heat and bring to a light boil.
+For gravy, mix four tablespoons of cornstarch or twice as much flour in 1 cup of cold water.
+Move the chops to a plate and pour the liquid in a pan over medium-high heat and bring to a light boil.
 Slowly pour in the thickening liquid while stirring vigorously until starting to thicken.
 At that point, stop adding the thickener and continue to stir and simmer for a few minutes until gravy is done.
 Add salt and pepper to taste.